wolfoxonly/cocn/INSTALL.md

-Building DakeCoin
+Building CloudComputingChain
 20180212
 ================

-See doc/build-*.md for instructions on building the various elements of the DakeCoin Core reference implementation of DakeCoin.
+See doc/build-*.md for instructions on building the various elements of the CloudComputingChain Core reference implementation of CloudComputingChain.